CarlSchuler/carl.github.io/_pages/about.md

 Vineyard Square homeowner and resident of the community for 20 years:
-*Served on Vineyard Square HOA for 7 years from 2005-2012 *Nominated by Town of Chapel Hill Town Council and served two terms on the Chapel Hill Board of Adjustment
+*Served on Vineyard Square HOA for 7 years from 2005-2012 *Appointed by the Town of Chapel Hill Town Council to the Board of Adjustment and served two terms. and served two terms.

 Why I made self-nomination during the February 5th,annual HOA meeting?